National Lift Tower: Construction

 The tower's renovation was officially completed in July 2010.
 Further building work was planned with planning permission being sought to build a visitor's centre incorporating a 100-seater auditorium and cafe.
 However, permission for this structure was denied by Northampton Borough Council in March 2012.

 Abseiling at the tower has been going on since May 2011 with over £140,000 having been raised for charity in the period to May 2012.
 Northampton Borough Council has now granted approval for it to be used up to 24 times a year for abseiling.

-As of 2015, the tower is being used as the world's tallest drainage-testing facility.
+As of 2015, the tower was being used as the world's tallest drainage-testing facility.

-Radiocommunications
+Local radio broadcasting

-The tower now houses a transmitter on the top of it, for broadcasting community radio station Revolution Radio which launched on Saturday 12 June 2021.
+The tower once housed a transmitter on the top of it, for broadcasting community radio station Revolution Radio on FM 96.1 MHz, which launched on 12 June 2021.